lukematt574/EnjoySockets/README.md

 Designed for high-priority operations (e.g., financial transactions, inventory updates) that require verification of execution status on the server.
 The method returns an `ETransactResult`.

 Operation state tracking is lost only if a `SessionExpired` code is returned.
-This indicates the client failed to reconnect to the server within the `EServerConfig.KeepAlive` timeout window.
+This indicates the client failed to reconnect to the server within the `EConfigServer.KeepAlive` timeout window.

 ```csharp
 var txResult = await client.SendTransact("BookOrder", orderDto);